-The book ‘Syd Barrett: A Very Irregular Head’ relates his father Max meeting his mother Winifred Flack Heeps at a mixed Scout/ Guide camp in 1930.
+The book ‘Syd Barrett: A Very Irregular Head’ tells of his father Max meeting his mother Winifred Flack Heeps at a mixed Scout/ Guide camp in 1930.
 As related by Rosemary Barrett, if with some degree of uncertainty, they met on top of a hay stack.

 Max was at the 7th Cambridge as a Scout, P/L and T/L and from 1928 ASM.

-(Donald) Max and Winifred later ran a Cub pack together, which I have not yet unearthed from the Cambridge Archives.
+(Arthur) Max and Winifred later ran a Cub pack together, which I have not yet unearthed from the Cambridge Archives.
 However, Winifred is recorded as being the Lady Cub Master for the 24th Cambridge in 1928.
-This pack was ‘closed’ and run from St Collette’s Preparatory school.
+This was a ‘closed’ pack and run from St Collette’s Preparatory school.